When Weight Watchers Chicken in Spicy Peanut Sauce meal says

 Mushrooms are much more expensive, but even that turns up frequently in my local 99c only Store.
 I like to use large portabella mushrooms, as they fit nicely on ovals of sushi rice.
 You could even use easy-to-get and cheaper white button mushrooms.

 Portabella mushrooms take a little extra cleaning.
 Just brush off any dirt and remove the stem.
 And it's best to scrape out the black gills underneath the mushroom cap.
 I slice each mushroom in half.
-That seems like large pieces, but they shrink considerably while sauteing.
-For small white mushrooms all you need to do is clean and slice them in half, stem and all.
+They seem like large pieces, but they shrink considerably while sauteing.
+For small white mushrooms, all you need to do is clean and slice them in half, stem and all.

 My bite-sized vegetarian Mushroom Nigiri Sushi is earthy and tasty, plus it's one meaty morsel -- enough to tantalize anyone's taste buds.